Huniade Castle: Old castle

 The construction of the current Huniade Castle began in the 14th century, after a visit by King Charles I Robert to Timișoara in 1307.
-He decided to establish his residence here and considered it necessary to build a castle to his liking.
-The construction was probably carried out by Italian builders and most likely finished in 1315, because in 1316 the king was already settled in his new castle.
+He chose to settle here after the old royal residence became unsafe, due to ongoing conflicts with a faction of the Hungarian nobility that was hostile toward him.
+The construction was probably carried out by Italian builders on an older edifice and most likely finished in 1315, because in 1316 the king was already settled in his new castle.

 The building developed around a quadrangular courtyard with cylindrical corner towers.
 Being located on an island, it was connected to the city of Timișoara, also fortified by the same king, through a movable bridge.
+It followed the Venetian model, with oak pillars driven into the ground.
 After almost eight years, the castle was damaged by an earthquake and, implicitly, the king had to leave it.
 It underwent major renovations during Count Pippo Spano.
 After extensive research, the original foundation was found 40 cm below the pavement of the current castle.

 New castle

-Between 1441 and 1456, the Count of Timișoara was John Hunyadi.
-He established his residence here and ordered the construction of a new castle, on the ruins of the old royal castle.
-A contribution to its construction was made by the Italian architect Paolo Santini de Duccio, at that time in the service of John Hunyadi.
+The castle later became the favored residence of the renowned Florentine condottiero Filippo Scolari, Count of Timiș during the reign of King Sigismund of Luxembourg.
+Scolari rebuilt and adorned the castle in the Renaissance style, employing Italian craftsmen and artists.
+A new extension was later added by John Hunyadi, who had served as Scolari's apprentice and squire in his youth.
+After being appointed Count of Timiș, John established his residence in the Timișoara citadel.
+Following a powerful earthquake in 1443, he rebuilt and expanded both the castle and its fortifications based on the designs of Italian architect Paolo Santini da Duccio, leaving no trace of the original Angevin structure.
+In 1455, King Ladislaus V the Posthumous formally granted him the Timișoara fortress, which remained in the family's possession until the death of Matthias Corvinus in 1490.

 Both the castle and its fortifications were equipped with semicircular towers adapted to artillery.
 It served as the noble residence for all the kings who stayed in Timișoara until 1552.
 During the Ottoman occupation (1552–1716), it served as the residence of the beylerbeys of the Eyalet of Temeşvar.
+The palisade around the castle, built of oak poles and earth, dates from this period.